jayrebornn/jayrebornn.github.io/_posts/2024-12-13-Sherlock-Noxious.md

 Answer: `172.17.79.135`

--Task 2: What is the hostname of the rogue machine?
+Task 2: What is the hostname of the rogue machine?

 Next, we are tasked with looking for the hostname of the malicious device.
 Given the IP address we should look for DHCP requests this will tell us the hostname.
 We can use the following filter in Wireshark
 `ip.addr == 172.17.79.135 && dhcp`